Costa Rica Family Vacation Tips

 I know, the traditional packing advice is to pack lightly.
 That still holds true, except for those important and oh-so-necessary inclusions.
-Parents, you know what I’m talking about – all those items that, if absent, will cause an absolute fit.
-This could be a special blankie, but also includes to a favorite book, a preferred snack food, or the only song that will get your child to sleep.
+Parents, you know what I’m talking about—all those items that, if absent, will cause an absolute fit.
+This could be a special blankie, but also includes a favorite book, a preferred snack food, or the only song that will get your child to sleep.

 5. Don’t Forget the Meds

-If your children are on any type of medication – prescription or OTC – pack it.
-Even with over-the-counter medications, you may not be able to find your preferred brand locally.
+If your children (or you) are on any type of medication—prescription or over-the-counter—pack it.
+Even with OTC medications, you may not be able to find your preferred brand locally.

 6. Ready an Activity Bag

 Create an activity bag that your children can take on the airplane, on the shuttle bus, or in the backseat of your rental car.
-We’ve found that it helps to mix in standby favorites – say, a busy book for toddlers or handheld game system for the older set – with new diversions.
-(Pinterest has an incredible wealth of busy bag/activity bag ideas, if you’re stuck.)
+We’ve found that it helps to mix in standby favorites—say, a busy book for toddlers or handheld game system for the older set—with new diversions.
+(Pinterest is an incredible wealth of busy bag/activity bag ideas, if you’re stuck.)
 Bonus points for throwing in Costa Rica-themed activities, like a rainforest search-and-find, a beachy tablet app, or anything that will connect your kids to the sights and sounds around them.